adrom123/Getting_and_Cleaning_Data_Ass4/README.md

 # Getting_and_Cleaning_Data_Assignment 4

+## Purpose

+TO prepare a tidy dataset than can be used for further analysis

 ## Deliverables
  1) a tidy data set as described in the assignment instructions (See link below) https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project